CumulusNetworks/docs/content/cumulus-linux-516/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 ```

 {{%notice info%}}
+- If you configure the switch domain name with the NVUE `nv set system dns domain` command, you must also configure the hostname command as an authorized command for users on the switch and on the TACACS+ server.
-When you configure per-command authorization on the switch, only define the initial word of the command tree to permit use of any commands starting with that word.
+- When you configure per-command authorization on the switch, only define the initial word of the command tree to permit use of any commands starting with that word.
 For example, permitting the command `nv` allows the use of all NVUE commands beginning with `nv`.
 For more granular control of specific commands in the tree after the initial word, configure your TACACS+ server to permit or deny specific commands for a user or privilege level.
 Refer to your TACACS+ server's vendor documentation or vendor support for assistance configuring your server.
 {{%/notice%}}

 {{< /tab >}}